BackdoorAli/snyk-ctf-event-2026/CONTRIBUTING.md

 - requests for live challenge help
 - support for attacking real systems
-- requests to operationalize the repository as a tool
+- requests to operationalise the repository as a tool
 - disclosure of sensitive information in public

 For sensitive matters, follow the guidance in `SECURITY.md`.